Made for Adult Ice Skaters

 • Facebook groups: Search "adult figure skating [your city]"

-• Adults Skate Too community directory: Link up with nearby adult skaters
+• Adults Skate Too community directory

-What to look for in a rink:
+🔍 What to Look for in a Rink

 • Adult-friendly hours (off-peak sessions)